-1. You must be on time for all your examinations.
-2. Possession of a mobile phone or other unauthorised material is not allowed even if you do not intend to use it.
+You must be on time for all your examinations.

+Possession of a mobile phone or other unauthorised material is not allowed even if you do not intend to use it.
 You will be subject to penalty and possible disqualification from the exam/qualification.

-3. You must not talk to, attempt to communicate with or disturb other candidates once you have entered the examination room.
-4. You must follow the instructions of the invigilator.
-5. You must not sit an examination in the name of another candidate.
-6. You must not become involved in any unfair or dishonest practice in any part of the examination.
-7. If you are confused about anything, only speak to an invigilator.
+You must not talk to, attempt to communicate with or disturb other candidates once you have entered the examination room.

+You must follow the instructions of the invigilator.

+You must not sit an examination in the name of another candidate.

+You must not become involved in any unfair or dishonest practice in any part of the examination.

+If you are confused about anything, only speak to an invigilator.

 The Warning to candidates must be displayed in a prominent place outside each examination room.
 This may be a hard copy A3 paper version or an image of the poster projected onto a wall or screen for all candidates to see.

-Effective from 1 September 2022
+Appendix 3: Use of Mobile Phone and Watches

-City & Guilds CCEA
+AQA City & Guilds CCEA OCR Pearson WJEC

-Pearson

-WJEC